 Knowing what you actually have on your site also allows you to tighten up supply-chain management.
-For example, contractors can see when you need more stock and how much you should order.
-Producers can plan out when you need to start drilling and blasting.
+For example, you can see when you need more stock and how much you should order.
+If you're your own supplier, you can plan out when you need to start drilling and blasting.
 If you use an external supplier you can plan out purchases and budget better.
 Don't be surprised by a big order again.